Female teacher in blue outfit teaching math to classroom of female students

 How many classes can you take?

 There are a total of 38 subjects in the Advanced Placement program, and you can take as many as you want.
 However, not every high school in the US offers AP exams for all subjects, and some high schools limit the number of courses a student can enroll in.
 Because the AP program is challenging, students may overextend themselves if they take too many AP classes in one semester, so choose wisely if you do take AP classes.
-Exams consists of multiple-choice and free-response questions that can be answered in different formats.
+Exams consist of multiple-choice and free-response questions that can be answered in different formats.

 The IB program covers six areas of study at standard and higher levels.
 IB courses emphasize critical thinking, and students are encouraged to ask questions and develop research skills.
 Like the AP program, you can choose the courses you want to take.
 However, to officially earn the IB diploma, you have to take all six subjects—three or four at the more challenging higher level and the rest at the standard level.
 In addition, all IB diploma candidates must complete the Theory of Knowledge course, which is assessed through an extended essay and presentation and requires students to reflect on the nature of knowledge.